About

 The resource already exists.
 It's not being monetized.

 The most overlooked supply chain in the American energy transition isn't a new technology.
-It's the billions of pounds of organic waste the economy generates every year — at sawmills, nut processors, feedlots, and farms — that has no efficient use.
+It's the billions of pounds of biomass the economy generates every year — at sawmills, nut processors, feedlots, and farms — that has no efficient use and no efficient buyer.

 Leadership